ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om3.md

 One of the most common changes is to adjust the duration of the model run.<br>
 For example, when debugging changes to a model, it is common to reduce the run length to minimise resource consumption and return faster feedback on changes.

-The run length and restart period are controlled by a set of parameters in the `~/access-om3/1deg_jra55_ryf/nuopc.runconfig` file:
+The run length and restart period are controlled by a set of parameters in the `CLOCK_attributes` section of the `~/access-om3/1deg_jra55_ryf/nuopc.runconfig` file:

     CLOCK_attributes::
     ﻿     ...